 How Does Gold Benefit?

 Gold isn’t as widely held as stocks and bonds, which plays to its benefit.
-Because the pool of retirees selling gold will be smaller than of those selling stocks and bonds, and the market for gold is larger due to gold’s status as an internationally-demanded asset, gold won’t face the same demographic pressure that stocks and bonds will.
+Because the pool of retirees selling gold will likely be smaller than of those selling stocks and bonds, and the market for gold is larger due to gold’s status as an internationally-demanded asset, gold might not face the same demographic pressure that stocks and bonds will.

 Investors have already seen this year how gold can protect them against stock market crashes.
 When stock markets crashed nearly 35% earlier this year, gold didn’t fall nearly as much, and when it recovered, it rebounded to set new record highs.
 With the outlook for stocks this year continuing to look negative as the economy faces weakness and uncertainty, more and more investors are turning to gold to protect their assets.